grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-authentication-for-app-plugins.md

 #### Limitations of the data proxy in app plugins

 - `urlParams` configuration is not supported in app plugins.
-- `tokenAuth` configuration is not supported in app plugins (for oauth 2.0).
+- `tokenAuth` configuration is not supported in app plugins (for OAuth 2.0).

 ## Authenticate using a backend component

-While the data proxy supports the most common authentication methods for HTTP APIs, using proxy routes has a few limitations:
+While the data proxy supports the most common authentication methods for HTTP APIs, there are some limitations to using proxy routes:

 - Proxy routes only support HTTP or HTTPS.
 - Proxy routes don't support custom token authentication.
-- Proxy routes for apps don't support urlParams.
+- Proxy routes for apps don't support `urlParams`.
-- Proxy routes for apps don't support tokenAuth.
+- Proxy routes for apps don't support `tokenAuth`.

 If any of these limitations apply to your plugin, you need to add a backend component to your plugin..
-Because the backend component run on the server, they can access decrypted secrets, which makes it easier to implement custom authentication methods.
+Because backend components are run on the server, they can access decrypted secrets, which makes it easier to implement custom authentication methods.

-### Accessing secrets in the backend component
+### Access secrets in the backend component

 The decrypted secrets are available from the `DecryptedSecureJSONData` field in the app instance settings.